Franpos Review (Formerly iConnect POS)

 - Can’t process payments offline

-The iConnect name may well have been confusing, as Franpos is available not just on Apple devices.
-Franpos has also shifted its focus to attract more franchise customers, and its client list includes several famous franchises, such as Murad, Gateway Newsstands, Chicken Express, Runza, and Pet Planet.
-The POS has a robust feature-set with a generous number of reports offered.
-It also integrates with gift card companies and has eCommerce functionality, meaning you likely won’t find many gaps in the system.
-Franpos’s inventory management leaves something to be desired, and its lack of offline functionality for taking card payments is less than ideal.
-However, Franpos is still a serious POS competitor in a rapidly expanding market.
+Franpos provides numerous built-in POS and business management features for its price point; it also integrates with gift card companies and has eCommerce functionality.
+However, Franpos’s inventory management leaves something to be desired, and its lack of offline functionality for taking card payments is less than ideal.
+In some ways, the POS seems more suited to small businesses than to franchises.
+Nevertheless, Franpos is still a serious POS competitor in a rapidly expanding market.
 Continue reading for a better idea of what this franchise POS is capable of.

-Don’t have time to read an entire review?
+Don’t have time to read an entire review on Franpos POS?
 Take a look at our top-rated point of sale solutions for a few quick recommendations.
 Every option we present here offers excellent customer support, detailed user interfaces, and easy-to-use software, all for a reasonable price.

 Table of Contents